UV-1999/uv-1999.github.io/notes/logic.md

 But it is clear that all implications in this example are directly connected.

 Consider
-1. If Paris is in France then French people are from france. [true implies true]  - no okay
+1. If Paris is in France then French people are from france (true implies true).

-2. If Paris is in England then English people are from France. [false implies false]  - still okay
+2. If Paris is in England then English people are from France (false implies false).

-3. If Paris is in England then French people are from France. [false implies true] - still okay
+3. If Paris is in England then French people are from France (false implies true).

 The problem is that the implications are irrelevant.
 True implies true but there is no connection between antecedent and consequent.